gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 of making its way to the global minimum.
 You can avoid such issues by using momentum, which draws inspiration from physics.
 A useful mentak image is to think of the optimization process as a small ball rolling down the loss curve.
 If it has enough momentum, the ball won't get stuck in a small ravine and will end up at the global minimum.

+#### Chaining derivatives: the Backpropagation algorithm
+Calculus tells us that a chain of function can be derived using the following identity, called the *chain rule*: f(g(x)) = f'(g(x)) * g'(x).
+Applying the chain rule to the computation of the gradient values of a neural network gives rise to an algorithm called *Backpropagation* (also sometimes called *reverse-mode differentiation*.
+Backpropagation starts with the final loss value and works backward from the top layers to the bottom layers, applying the chain rule to compute the contribution that each parameter had in the loss value.